FLYGSKAM: Should People Be Shamed For Flying?

 In regards to fkygskam – I’ve been thinking about this particular buzzword a fair bit recently, along with the practice of flying in general.

-Is it something anyone who has a care about the future of our planet should dispense with, immediately?
+Is it something anyone who cares about the future of our planet should dispense with, immediately?
 Yet, how practical, or even possible is this as a solution?

 And has the time for individual responsibility where this sort of action is concerned, flown by?